macababbadcherry/Analysis-of-Real-Estate-Property-Management-Using-SQL-and-Power-BI/README.md

 ## 2. Objectives
 The objectives are
-a.
-Can we predict housing prices based on the features?
+* Can we predict housing prices based on the features?
-b.
-How are housing price and location attributes correlated?
+* How are housing price and location attributes correlated?
-c.
-What is the overall picture of the USA housing prices w.r.t. locations?
+* What is the overall picture of the USA housing prices w.r.t. locations?
-d.
-Do house attributes (bedroom, bathroom count) strongly correlate with the price?
-Are there any hidden patterns? e.
+* Do house attributes (bedroom, bathroom count) strongly correlate with the price?
+Are there any hidden patterns?
+*
 ## 3. Preparation

 **_3.1 Dataset_** <br>